OUR LAB’S HISTORY

 Noa Pampaloni

-Noa is a sophomore in the College of Arts & Sciences at Georgetown University majoring in Psychology.
+Noa is a junior in the College of Arts & Sciences at Georgetown University majoring in Psychology.
 She is currently working on the PLAY project and the Memory Flexibility Project.
 Although unsure about what she wants to do after college, Noa hopes to pursue a career that embraces her passion for psychology.

 Learn More